 Before finding the firm in 2009, the two co-founders were already interested in investing in tech companies.
 Through the years, the company has invested in many huge firms, most of which have become a part of our daily lives.
-Twitter and Airbnb, social medias companies, and entertainment, as long as they have built their business models around technology.
+Twitter and Airbnb, social media companies, and entertainment, as long as they have built their business models around technology.

 Founded: 2009, Marc Andreessen, Ben Horowitz

 Location: Menlo Park, California, USA

 Sectors the company invests in: early-stage and growth phase startups, social, e-commerce, IT

 The venture capital firm is involved in building upon world-known enterprises, some of those being Facebook, Google, SpaceX and many more, all in various different fields.
 The fact that the company doesn’t set limits for who to invest in is maybe what brought them to the capital of $3 billion two years ago.

 Founded: 2005, Peter Thiel, Ken Howery, Luke Nosek